Best Travel (Miles) Credit Cards in Switzerland of March 2026

 • Only worth it if you're genuinely flying SWISS regularly

 Here's the reality: if SWISS is your main carrier and you're flying them 4+ times a year, the co-branded card probably makes sense.
 If you're mixing in budget airlines, different alliances, or only flying once or twice annually, you're paying for brand loyalty you're not using.
+If you just need a solid card that works well internationally, our best credit cards for abroad comparison might be more useful.

 Travel Mastercards vs Travel Visa Cards